Single Points of Failure

 A Chinese blockade or invasion of Taiwan would shut down TSMC's production.
 This would affect not just AI but the entire global technology supply chain.
 Smartphones, cars, medical devices, military hardware.

 These are not hypothetical numbers.
 Multiple think tanks and financial institutions have modeled Taiwan disruption scenarios.
-Bloomberg Economics estimated a Taiwan conflict could cost $10 trillion in global GDP over the first three years.
-The semiconductor sector would take the hardest immediate hit.
+Bloomberg Economics' 2026 update puts a full-conflict scenario at roughly $10.6 trillion of first-year global GDP impact, about 9.6% of world output.
+A blockade short of war still costs more than 5% of global GDP in year one.
+The semiconductor sector takes the hardest immediate hit in either case.

 The risk is not binary.
 It exists on a spectrum.
 A full invasion is the extreme case.
 More likely scenarios include increased military pressure, trade restrictions, or a partial blockade.
 Each of these degrades TSMC's ability to operate at full capacity and ship to global customers.